Chic Red Hook bistro w/ French-inspired cuisine. Elevated yet relaxed, perfect for date night.

 Important Note

-Some reviews indicate that the restaurant can be expensive, with appetizers like a salad priced at $18.
-One commenter had a negative overall experience.
+Some reviews indicate that the restaurant can be expensive, with appetizers starting at $18.
+One reviewer also had a generally negative experience with the food quality.

 Neutral"Following a discussion about new additions to the Michelin Guide, the commenter questioned if Cafe Kestrel is still eligible for a star."